hnpl/dinocpu-assignments/assignment4.md

 ## The Trade-offs of Making Increasingly Complex CPU Designs
 The dual-issue pipelined CPU design will always require fewer or the same number cycles to complete a program compared the original pipelined CPU.
-The dual-issue CPU can issue upto 2 instructions per cycle, while the original pipelined CPU only issue exactly 1 instruction per cycle.
+This comes from the fact that the dual-issue CPU can issue upto 2 instructions per cycle, while the original pipelined CPU only issue exactly 1 instruction per cycle.
-Along with the fact that dual-issue and the original pipelined share the same penalty for mispredicted branches and jump instructions as well as the same stalling/flushing mechanism, using the dual-issue design will always result in a speedup compared to the original pipelined design.
+Another reason is that the dual-issue and the original pipelined share the same penalty for mispredicted branches and jump instructions as well as the same stalling/flushing mechanism.

 However, using the dual-issue design also comes with a cost.
 One of the most notable change of the dual-issue design is that it has a much more complex fetch stage compared to the original pipelined design.